PdxCodeGuild/class_orchid/code/Jen/Capstone/readme.md

 ## Data Model
 Stored data that the app will require
+### Rabbit Model
-- Images and information about the rabbits
+ Images and information about the rabbits
+- Parents
+- Age
+- Variety
+- Show wins
-- Information about the rabbit's ancestors
+ Information about the rabbit's ancestors
+-
+### User Model
 - Username
 - Password
 - Email